Philadelphia High Asset Divorce Attorney

 Under Equitable division of marital property § 3502 of the Pennsylvania Code, the court may consider each marital asset or group of assets independently and apply a different percentage to each marital asset or group of assets.
 There are many factors which the court will deem as relevant to the equitable division of marital property.

 An additional tax issue raised by high asset divorces is that of the equitable distribution of property.
 Under Internal Revenue Code Section 1041(a), divorcing or separating spouses are permitted to engage in property transfers without immediately realizing a gain or loss from the transfer.
 This property is taken on a carryover basis and the receiving party will need to account for built-in gain on the property when he or she engages in a subsequent transfer.
 However, careful tax planning can minimize the tax burden of property transfers.
 For instance, it may be wise to shift the property to the spouse with a lower marginal tax rate to minimize taxation.
 It is also wise to begin preparing for the tax liability a liquidation of this property will create.
 Finally, all negotiations regarding the equitable distribution of property should be informed and guided by this consideration.

 The Attorneys at Sadek & Cooper Regularly Represent Clients in all Aspects Related to High Asset Divorce

 If you are going through the process of a divorce and are looking for a firm that can provide a comprehensive handling of the issues raised, Sadek & Cooper may be able to help.
 We can handle the issues raised in a divorce including child support, alimony, and property distribution.
 We can also assess and provide advice regarding the tax and other considerations that should guide your approach to a high asset divorce.
-To schedule a free and confidential legal consultation, call our Philadelphia law firm at 215-814-0395.
+To schedule a confidential legal consultation, call our Philadelphia law firm at 215-814-0395.
 We have offices conveniently located in Center City, Delaware County, Bucks County Northeast Philadelphia, and Moorestown, New Jersey.